top of page

 Ladder to get to the rack.
 Since the doors are 270 degree opening type, a ladder on the rear door will hit the side of the van especially once the Capsules are put on.

 Water tank installed for the future outside shower, This is right next to the gas tank.
 Plumbing and pump to be installed soon.
+We put the water tank outside to save the inside of the van for gear and people.

 You are looking at 10k in parts on this table...just a small example of how quickly builds ad up just in materials.
 Some of the audio, heater, and part of the electrical system, bracing, and a $600 roll of insulation in this photo.
 Not to mention putting this stuff in the van will require even more parts and a very significant amount of hours.